Unity-Technologies/ml-agents/docs/Python-API.md

 #### AgentGroupSpec

-An Agent group can either has discrete or continuous actions.
+An Agent group can either have discrete or continuous actions.
 To check which type it is, use `spec.is_action_discrete()` or `spec.is_action_continuous()` to see which one it is.
 If discrete, the action tensors are expected to be `np.int32`.
 If continuous, the actions are expected to be `np.float32`.